hannesdelbeke/maya-plugin-template/README.md

 #### handle dependencies automatically
 A pip install auto handles dependencies, removing the need for vendoring dependencies.
 Without pip install you need to manually install the dependencies.
-This template includes a `pyproject.toml` to support a pip install to a Maya plugin folder, e.g.
+This template includes a `pyproject.toml` to support a pip install to a Maya plugin folder, this command triggers a pip install from this repo:
 ```
 pip install https://github.com/hannesdelbeke/maya-plugin-template/archive/refs/heads/main.zip --target "C:/Users/%username%/Documents/Maya/plug-ins"
 ```